-Derived grades from practice exams are for exam candidates who, just before or during the external examinations, suffer a temporary illness, trauma (i.e. a deeply distressing or disturbing experience) or misadventure (i.e. and event beyond their control) or another serious event.
+Derived grades (i.e. students' results gained from practice examinations) are recorded by subject teachers for exam candidates who, just before or during the examinations, suffer a temporary illness, trauma (i.e. a deeply distressing or disturbing experience) or misadventure (i.e. an event beyond their control) or another serious event.